President Trump suspends travel between US and Europe for 30 days over coronavirus

 WASHINGTON — President Donald Trump says all travel from Europe to the United States will be suspended for the next 30 days amid the coronavirus outbreak.

-Trump says he is suspending all travel between the U.S. and Europe for 30 days beginning Friday as he seeks to combat a viral pandemic.
+Trump says he is suspending all travel from Europe to the U.S. for 30 days beginning Friday as he seeks to combat the viral pandemic.
 Trump made the announcement Wednesday in an Oval Office address to the nation, blaming the European Union for not acting quickly enough to address the novel coronavirus and saying U.S. clusters were “seeded” by European travelers.

 Trump addressed the nation from the Oval Office on Wednesday night as the number of confirmed cases of the new coronavirus has topped 1,000 in the U.S.